-Check your IMEI on your Android Phone by simply dialing – *#06#.
+You can check your IMEI by dialing *#06#.

-Restore Galaxy Null IMEI # and Fix Not Registered on Network
+Restore the Samsung Galaxy Null IMEI #: Fix Not Registered on Network

-- Open up the dialer and enter – *#06# to check your IMEI number, if you see "IMEI Null or 000000", you need to reconfigure the settings to fix the no signal or not registered on network problem on your Android phone.
+- Open the dialer and enter – *#06# to check your IMEI number.
+If you see "IMEI Null or 000000", you need to reconfigure the settings to fix the no signal or not registered network problem on your Android phone.